Parivahan Sewa & Sarathi Parivahan 2025 – Driving License, Vehicle Registration, DL/RC Status & eChallan at parivahan.gov.in

 Vehicle Related Services

-Other services
+Other Services

 | Feature | Description |

-| Online Portal | Government-managed platforms for license and vehicle-related services. |
+| Online Portal | These are government-registered portals for vehicle-related and license services. |

-| National Coverage | Services are available across all Indian states and union territories. |
+| National Coverage | Services are available across all Indian states and national territories. |

-| User Access | Open to all Indian residents with Aadhaar or basic ID proof. |
+| User Access | It is accessible to all Indian residents with Aadhra or basic ID proof. |

-| Mobile Support | Also available via the mParivahan app for Android and iOS. |
+| Mobile Support | It is available on Android and iOS through the mParivahan app. |

-| Official Websites | parivahan.gov.in & sarathi.parivahan.gov.in |
+| Official Websites | hamraazweb.gov.in & sarathi.parivahan.gov.in |

-Common services offered by parivahan sewa
+Common Services offered by Parivahan Sewa

-| Sarathi Parivahan Services | Parivahan Sewa Services |
+| Sarathi Parivahan Services | Parivhan Sewa Services |

 | Learner’s License | Vehicle Registration (RC) |